 Education is not preparation for life; education is life itself. – John Dewey

-- Learner agency and choice, particularly as it relates to learning context, subject content and assessment strategies;
+- Learner agency and choice, particularly as it relates to the learning context, subject content, and assessment strategies;

 - Co-creation of learning from and through lived experiences;